brazucaz/browscap-php/README.md

 ## Removed features

-* the autoupdate function was removed
+* the auto update function was removed
 * all public properties were removed

 ## New features

-* now it is possible to use other caches than the file cache (see the [WurflCache](https://github.com/mimmi20/WurflCache) package formore information)
+* now it is possible to use other caches than the file cache (see the [WurflCache](https://github.com/mimmi20/WurflCache) package for more information)
 * now it is possible to write your own formatter to change the output format
-* now it is possbile to set a PSR-3 compatible logger
+* now it is possible to set a PSR-3 compatible logger

 Setup Examples
 --------------